pieterlange/kube-backup/README.md

 Optional:
   * You may choose any subdirectory for storing .gitattributes file (useful when using `GIT_PREFIX_PATH`).
-  * You may encrypt additional files than secret.yaml.
-Add additional line before .gitattribute filter.
-You may also use wildcard `*` to encrypt all files within chosen directory.
+  * You may encrypt additional files other than secret.yaml.
+Add additional lines before the .gitattribute filter.
+You may also use wildcard `*` to encrypt all files within the directory.

 #### Enable git-crypt
 To enable encryption feature:
-  * Set pod environment variable GITCRYPT_ENABLE to `true`
+  * Set pod environment variable `GITCRYPT_ENABLE` to `true`
     ```
     spec:
       containers: